Symplectic toric stratified spaces with isolated singularities

-\begin{rem} Note that, in the case of the map of presheaves $\hc:\hstb_\psi\to \stc_\psi$ over $\open_\R(W)$, this lemma still works (if we are sure to use open $\R$-invariant subsets and covers by open $\R$-invariant subsets of $W$).
-Additionally, if $\mathcal{G}$ is a transitive prestack and, for every open $U$, $\mathcal{F}(U)$ is non-empty, any map of presheaves satisfies condition (2) of the above lemma; in fact, elements of $\mathcal{G}(U)$ are always locally isomorphic to any elements of the image of $\mathcal{F}(U)$.
-This will also be the case with $\hc:\hstb_\psi\to \stc_\psi$.
-However, we must also have this slightly more general version of the lemma to apply to the case of $\cc:\cstb_\psi \to \stss_\psi$, where $\stss_\psi$ in general {\em need not be} a transitive prestack. \end{rem}
+\begin{rem} Note that this lemma may also be applied to the map of presheaves $\hc:\hstb_\psi\to \stc_\psi$ over $\open_{\R}(W)$, assuming we use open $\R$-invariant subsets and covers by open $\R$-invariant subsets of $W$.

+Additionally, note that if $\mathcal{G}$ is a transitive prestack and $\mathcal{F}(U)$ is non-empty for each $U \neq \emptyset$, then any map of presheaves automatically satisfies condition (2) of the above lemma.
+However, we require the slightly more nuanced condition (2) of Lemma \ref{l:isoofstackstechlemma} to apply to the case of $\ssc:\cstb_\psi \to \stss_\psi$, where $\stss_\psi$ in general need not be a transitive prestack. \end{rem}

-\begin{proof}[Proof of Lemma ~\ref{l:locisotoiso}] Fix an open subset $U$ of $X$.
+\begin{proof}[Proof of Lemma \ref{l:isoofstackstechlemma}] Fix an open subset $U$ of $X$.
 To show $\Psi$ is an isomorphism of presheaves, it is enough to show that $\Psi_U:\mathcal{F}(U)\to \mathcal{G}(U)$ is an equivalence of groupoids for each $U$.
 By hypothesis, we have already that $\Psi_U:\mathcal{F}(U)\to \mathcal{G}(U)$ is fully faithful, so it remains to show that it is essentially surjective.